 But, putting our cap aside for a moment, it’s worth noting that Power BI can only be deployed in Azure.
 This limits your ability to use services from other cloud providers, and also potentially creates high switching costs.

 There’s also a challenge if Power BI users need more than basic dashboards then analysts are required to learn a complex language called DAX that requires considerable training.
-Alternatively, a SQL-based data modeling language like bipp’s bippLang can define a single source of truth - a universal data dictionary of sorts.
-Using this ‘dictionary’, users can easily explore and create ad-hoc reports on their own.
-These reports can then be grouped together as tiles on an interactive, connected dashboard.
+Alternatively, a SQL-based data modeling layer lets you create visual data models without learning a new language.

 4) The Future will be augmented